cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 Delete a schedule for a workflow execution.

+`DEPLOYMENT_ID` is the ID of the deployment to which the schedule belongs.
+`SCHEDULE_ID` is the ID of the deployment schedule to delete.

+##### Optional flags

-`NAME` is the name of the deployment schedule.
+*  `-t, --tenant-name TEXT`  -  The name of the tenant of the deployment schedule.
+                                If not specified, the current tenant will be used

 #### schedule enable

 ##### Usage

-`cfy deployments schedule enable [OPTIONS] NAME`
+`cfy deployments schedule enable [OPTIONS] DEPLOYMENT_ID SCHEDULE_ID`

 Enable a previously-disabled schedule for a workflow execution.

+`DEPLOYMENT_ID` is the ID of the deployment to which the schedule belongs.
+`SCHEDULE_ID` is the ID of the deployment schedule to enable.

+##### Optional flags

-`NAME` is the name of the deployment schedule.
+*  `-t, --tenant-name TEXT`  -  The name of the tenant of the deployment schedule.
+                                If not specified, the current tenant will be used

 #### schedule disable

 ##### Usage

-`cfy deployments schedule disable [OPTIONS] NAME`
+`cfy deployments schedule disable [OPTIONS] DEPLOYMENT_ID SCHEDULE_ID`

 Disable a schedule for a workflow execution.

+`DEPLOYMENT_ID` is the ID of the deployment to which the schedule belongs.
+`SCHEDULE_ID` is the ID of the deployment schedule to disable.

+##### Optional flags

-`NAME` is the name of the deployment schedule.
+*  `-t, --tenant-name TEXT`  -  The name of the tenant of the deployment schedule.
+                                If not specified, the current tenant will be used

 #### schedule summary